CleverCloud/documentation/content/doc/administrate/scalability.md

 The following scheme depicts a Scaler replication in case of a load increase:

-{{< image "/images/doc/scaling_horizontal_scheme.jpg" "You can manage the range of Scalers you consider in the application configurator.
-The range is from 1 to 40." >}}
+{{< image "/images/doc/scaling_horizontal_scheme.jpg" "Horizontal scaling: you can define the min and max numbers of Scalers you need." >}}

-{{< image "/images/doc/select-scalab-horizontal.png" "Horizontal scaling: the amount of Scalers will increase and the sclaer size will vary between XS and S" >}}
+{{< image "/images/doc/select-scalab-horizontal.png" "Horizontal scaling: the amount of Scalers will evolve between 1 and 15." >}}

 ## Vertical scaling